SSIEK-unimelb/comp30019-proj/GDD.md

 ### UI

-* Lantern Fuel: Displayed in a corner of the screen.
+* Lantern Burn Time: Displayed in the bottom-right corner of the screen.
 Shows up when you equip the lantern.
-* Health Bar/Marker: Displayed in a corner of the screen.
+* Health Points: Displayed in bottom-left corner of the screen.
 * Item you have in hand.
-* A Minimap: Only shows the areas the player has explored.
+* Minimap: Only shows the areas the player has explored.
 * Simple Menu for starting, pausing the game.
 * Design: Minimalistic Design.